 Located on two islands off the coast of Venezuela, the Republic of Trinidad and Tobago is a regional financial hub in the Caribbean, boasting large natural gas reserves and a stable economy.
 Fewer tourists travel to these tropical islands, but those who do are drawn to the unspoiled beaches and relaxed pace of life.

-Whether you’re vacationing or visiting for business, it’s important to know more about Trinidad and Tobago currency.
-Read on to find out more about Trinidadian currency and this beautiful Caribbean country.
+Whether you’re vacationing or visiting for business, knowing more about Trinidad and Tobago currency is important.
+Keep reading this Remitly guide to find out more about Trinidadian currency and this beautiful Caribbean country.

 What is the Trinidad currency?

-The official currency of Trinidad and Tobago is the Trinidad and Tobago dollar, which is subdivided into 100 cents.
+The official currency of Trinidad and Tobago is the Trinidad and Tobago dollar.
+Like the U.S. dollar, the Trinidadian dollar is subdivided into 100 cents.

 The story of Trinidad’s currency is tied to the history of the nation itself.
-The first popular currency was the Spanish dollar, which was replaced by the pound sterling under the governance of the United Kingdom.
+The first popular currency was the Spanish dollar, which was replaced by the pound sterling under the governance of the United Kingdom through the Colonial Bank.

 In the 20th century, Trinidad and Tobago adopted the British West Indies dollar.
 After independence from Britain in 1967, the country introduced its own currency, the Trinidad and Tobago dollar.